 7. Thonny (Bonus for the Beginner)

-Thonny is a Python IDE for beginners.
-Thonny comes with Python 3.5 built in so that you need to run the single simple installer and you’re ready to learn programming.
-The initial user interface is stripped from all features that may distract beginners.
-It comes with a simple debugger, a step through expression evaluation, code completion, and a beginner friendly system shell.
+is a Python IDE for beginners.
+It comes with Python 3.5 built in so that you need to run the single simple installer and you’re ready to learn to program.
+The initial user interface is stripped of all features that may distract beginners.
+It comes with a simple debugger, a step-through expression evaluation, code completion, and a beginner-friendly system shell.
 Get Thonny from here.